chipsalliance/chisel/docs/src/explanations/connectable.md

 ## Connecting components with fully aligned members

-For simple connections where all members of aligned (non-flipped) with one another, use `:=`:
+For simple connections where all members are aligned (non-flipped) w.r.t. one another, use `:=`:

 ```scala mdoc:silent